Skip to site content

 • Collaboration with the awardees allows IHS to provide technical guidance in program development, implementation, evaluation, training and resource development

-• Part I grantees are federally recognized tribes, or tribal/urban organizations funded to implement and develop an injury prevention program within their community/service area.
-Part I awardees receive up to $125,000/year for 5 years and which includes the hiring of a fulltime Injury Prevention Coordinator.
+• Part I recipients are federally recognized tribes, or tribal/urban organizations funded to implement and develop an injury prevention program within their community/service area.
+Part I awardees receive up to $150,000/year for 5 years and which includes the hiring of a fulltime Injury Prevention Coordinator.

-• Part II grantees are federally recognized tribes, tribal/urban organizations funded to develop injury prevention projects that are evidence-based or innovative strategies.
-These sites are awarded up to $32,000/year for 5 years.
+• Part II recipients are federally recognized tribes, tribal/urban organizations funded to develop injury prevention projects or innovative strategies.
+These sites are awarded up to $40,000/year for 5 years.

-The IHS Injury Prevention Program has funded more than 110 grantees since 1997.
-The lessons learned over the years has helped shape the program to foster new ideas, best practices and overcome many challenges with continued benefit to reducing injuries at AI/AN communities.
-The current TIPCAP grantees will be working to address injuries related to motor vehicle crashes, elder falls, traumatic brain injuries, suicide, poisoning prevention, and data collection.
-The TIPCAP grantees employ effective strategies in collaboration with key partners to target specific injury risk and hazards.
-TIPCAP grantees receive technical assistance from the Centers for AI/AN Health Exit Disclaimer: You Are Leaving www.ihs.gov , Colorado School of Public Health.
+The IHS Injury Prevention Program has funded more than 135 grantees since 1997.
+The lessons learned over the years has helped shape the program to foster new ideas, evidence-informed strategies and overcome many challenges with continued benefit to reducing injuries among AI/AN communities.
+The current TIPCAP cycle will be working to address injuries related to elder falls, traumatic brain injuries, drowning prevention, motor vehicle crashes, suicide, poisoning prevention, and pedestrian safety.
+TIPCAP grantees receive technical assistance from Red Creek Solutions.

 FEATURED ITEMS